ben-gee723/use-context-hook/README.md

 ### Example:
 - Since the functions are declared in an object, it is also possible to destructure only the necessary functions to be used
 - It is unfortunately not possible to destructure the state value, since we will require that for the handlers (shown in a sec `;)` )
+    - (Or after this initial declaration, you could deconstruct the state object further)

 ```jsx
 import './styles/App.css'